lasik surgeons

 Outside the United States the Visian is called the "Implantable Contact Lens".
 The FDA rightfully determined this name to be misinformative of the true nature of the surgery involved to implant the Visian.
 A P-IOL is not, by any stretch of the imagination, a contact lens.
 For the US market, the manufacturer adopted the name "Implantable Collamer Lens" to reflect the material used to make the P-IOL.
 It is inappropriate to call the Visian ICL an implantable contact lens.

-If you are ready to choose a doctor to be evaluated for P-IOLs, conventional or wavefront Lasik, All-Laser Lasik, PRK, LASEK, Epi-Lasik, NearVision CK, RLE, or any refractive surgery procedure, we highly recommend you consider a doctor who has been evaluated and certified by the USAEyes nonprofit organization.
-Locate a USAEyes Evaluated & Certified Eye Surgeon.
+If you are ready to choose a doctor to be evaluated for conventional or custom wavefront Lasik, Bladeless Lasik, PRK, or any refractive surgery procedure, we recommend you consider a doctor who has been evaluated and certified by the USAEyes nonprofit organization.
+Locate a USAEyes Evaluated & Certified Lasik Doctor.

-Current P-IOL Medical Journal News...
+Recent P-IOL Medical Journal Articles...

 Related Articles

-Last updated Tuesday, May 06, 2008
+Last updated

-"Consider and Choose With Confidence" TM
+"Consider and Choose With Confidence"TM

 A few of the communities where Lasik doctors are certified by USAEyes :